cisagov/LME/README.md

 -h: print this list
 ```

-A cli oneliner to grab passwords (this also demonstrates how we're using ansible-vault in extract_secrets.sh):
+A cli one liner to grab passwords (this also demonstrates how we're using Ansible-vault in extract_secrets.sh):
 ```bash
 #where wazuh_api is the service user whose password you want:
 USER_NAME=wazuh_api